borkdude/blog/posts/babashka-cli.md

 ```

 Booleans, numbers and keywords are auto-coerced, but if you want to make things
 strict, you can use metadata.
-E.g. if we want to accept a keyword for the option `:mode`:
+E.g. if we want to accept a keyword for the option `mode`:

 ``` text
 clj -M:foo :force false :dir src :mode overwrite